Grading, Grade Appeals & Graduation

 Graduate Thesis Continuation Policy

 This policy does not apply to students in programs in the School of Education.
-With the permission of the instructor, a student who does not finish his or her graduate internship, thesis, or research course in the allotted time period may register for a graduate continuation course in order to complete course requirements.
+With the permission of the instructor, a student who does not finish their graduate internship, thesis, or research course in the allotted time period may register for a graduate continuation course in order to complete course requirements.
 The graduate continuation course, designated GRCONT, will have a flat fee assigned.
 The student will have up to one calendar year to complete the graduate internship/thesis/research continuation.
 The student is required to enroll on a semester basis for the graduate continuation course.
-Should she or he not complete course requirements within the required time frame, a grade of F will be assigned to the course.
+Should the student not complete course requirements within the required time frame, a grade of F will be assigned to the course.

 Request for Transcript

-Transcript requests can be made online or in writing to the Office of the Registrar.
+Transcript requests can be made online.
 There is a fee per transcript.
 Transcripts are processed in the order in which they are received within five working days.
 The Office of the Registrar is not able to issue transcripts immediately upon request.
-Both the online request form and the paper Transcript Request form are available on the Office of the Registrar’s web page at http://www.georgian.edu.
+The online request form is available on the Office of the Registrar’s web page at http://www.georgian.edu.